Khachik001/STE/Terragrunt/README.md

 Welcome to our Terraform and Terragrunt project for deploying a comprehensive AWS infrastructure stack and Kubernetes cluster for your applications.
 This project automates the setup of essential components, including a Virtual Private Cloud (VPC), Amazon Elastic Container Registry (ECR), Amazon Elastic Kubernetes Service (EKS), Ingress controller, Argo CD, and an application with an image updater.

-## Project Overview

-In today's cloud-native world, managing infrastructure and deploying applications efficiently is crucial.
-This repository simplifies this process by providing infrastructure as code (IaC) templates using Terraform and Terragrunt.
-By following the step-by-step documentation in this README, you can easily create a well-structured, scalable, and reliable environment for your applications.

 ## Getting Started

 Before you begin, please review the prerequisites and ensure you have the necessary tools and access.
 Follow the step-by-step instructions to create your infrastructure and deploy your applications.

-Let's get started!

 ## Prerequisites